 With temperatures soaring this year, many businesses are facing increased pest control problems, particularly from insects which thrive in warmer weather.
-A recent report from the BBC reveals that calls to the NHS helpline 111 about insect bites have nearly doubled this year, as conditions favour the proliferation of biting bugs.
+A recent report from the BBC reveals that calls to the NHS helpline 111 about insect bites have nearly doubled in recent year, as conditions favour the proliferation of biting bugs.

 And it’s not just insects.
 Rodents, such as rats and mice, are also making their presence known to businesses this summer – which is somewhat unusual, since rodent pest control issues tend to drop in the summer months, as rats and mice move away from indoor shelter to outdoor environments.
-The heatwave seems to be causing different behaviour this year, however.
+The heatwave seems to be causing different behaviour, however.
 Rodent populations appear to be remaining in and around both commercial and domestic properties, perhaps again because of the glut of fruit and other food sources, meaning that they don’t have to travel as far as usual to feed.

 Food and Beverage